You’ve polished your executive resume to no end, especially after finding a job posting that precisely fits your skills.

 Many hiring managers use your cover letter to gauge your interest in the company, as well as your aptitude for the job.

-Therefore, when you resort to “Dear Sir, I’m interested in your open job, here’s my resume,” you’re missing out on a critical chance to persuade employers to take you seriously for a new executive role.
+Therefore, when you resort to “Dear Sir, I’m interested in your open position and here’s my resume,” you’re missing out on a critical chance to persuade employers to take you seriously for a new executive role.

-Here are 5 of the most crucial mistakes made in cover letters—those that can quickly knock you out of the running for a leadership job:
+Here are 5 of the most crucial mistakes made in cover letters:

 “I am an Operations Director with 18 years of experience” or “In response to your ad for a CEO, I have enclosed my resume” really aren’t compelling enough to use as opening statements.